drwpow/better-color-tools/README.md

 | `hslVal` | `number[]` | `[360, 0, 1, 1]"`           |
 | `p3`     |  `string`  | `"color(display-p3 1 1 1)"` |

+#### A note on HSL

+[HSL is lossy when rounding to integers][hsl-rgb], so better-color-tools will yield better results than any library that rounds HSL, or rounds HSL by default.

+#### A note on CSS color names

-_Note: although this library can convert FROM a CSS color name, there is no method to convert INTO one (as over 99% of colors have no standardized name).
-However, you may import `better-color-tools/dist/css-names.js` for an easy-to-use map for your purposes._
+This library can convert _FROM_ a CSS color name, but can’t convert _INTO_ one (as over 99% of colors have no standardized name).
+However, you may import `better-color-tools/dist/css-names.js` for an easy-to-use map for your purposes.\_

 #### A note on P3

-This library converts sRGB to P3 “lazily,” meaning every channel is converted 1:1.
+When converting to or from P3, this library converts “lazily,” meaning the R/G/B channels are converted 1:1.
 This differs from some conversions which attempt to simulate hardware differences.
 Compare this library to colorjs.io:

 | P3 Color | better-color-tools | colorjs.io |
 | :------: | :----------------: | :--------: |